PlushFamily/card-stack-hackathon/README.md

 * After authorization in Magic, there will be an login or registration new identity via 3ID Connect
 * Loading user data from IDX and fetch data on past attempts the quiz from DID DataStore
 * On the settings page, users can update personal information which stored in IDX
-* After passing a short quiz, the user can to get information about his emotional mood and compare it with previous attempts
 * Saving data about attempts in the DID DataStore

 ## Demo